-- 6.14 The effects of glint and glare differ to shadow flicker for a number of reasons, and could be considered less significant because: - A solar panel produces a solar reflection and therefore the light reflected is less intense than direct sunlight because a percentage of the light is absorbed by the solar panel.
-Shadow flicker is the effect of the varying light levels directly from the Sun; - Shadow flicker produces significant variations to light levels within a room.
+- Shadow flicker produces significant variations to light levels within a room.
 An observer does not have to be looking at the wind turbine directly to observe the effect.
 For glint and glare effects to be experienced, an observer has to view the solar panels directly; - A solar reflection from a solar panel will appear static, whereas the effect of shadow flicker will inherently flicker in time with 1/3 the frequency of the rotating blades (assuming three blades); - The presence of shadow flicker would be a new effect experienced at a dwelling.
-Solar panels produce solar reflections of similar intensity to those from still water or glass for example, both common reflective sources next to dwellings. - 6.15 Shadow flicker guidance states that effects for more than 30 minutes per day over 30 days is significant and requires mitigation.
+Solar panels produce solar reflections of similar intensity to those from still water or glass for example, both common reflective sources next to dwellings.

+6.15 Shadow flicker guidance states that effects for more than 30 minutes per day over 30 hours is significant and requires mitigation.
 Considering the information presented within Section 6.5 and the above, it is deemed appropriate to consider the effects of glint and glare less significant than shadow flicker.
-Therefore, the duration beyond which mitigation should be required for glint and glare is longer than for shadow flicker. - 6.16 Therefore the recommendation within this guidance is: - If visible glint and glare is predicted for a surrounding dwelling for longer than 60 minutes per day, for three or more months of the year, then the impact should be considered significant with respect to residential amenity.
+Therefore, the duration beyond which mitigation should be required for glint and glare is longer than for shadow flicker.

+6.16 Therefore the recommendation within this guidance is:

+If visible glint and glare is predicted for a surrounding dwelling for longer than 60 minutes per day, for three or more months of the year, then the impact should be considered significant with respect to residential amenity.
 In this scenario, mitigation should be implemented.